Jean Kleyn: Munster

-On 1 September 2017, in what was his return to competitive action following the aforementioned neck injury, Kleyn scored two tries in Munster's win against Benetton in Round 1 of the 2017–18 Pro14.
+On 1 September 2017, in his return to competitive action following his neck injury, Kleyn scored two tries in Munster's win against Benetton in Round 1 of the 2017–18 Pro14.
 Kleyn scored a try and won the Man-of-the-Match award in Munster's 21–16 win against Ospreys on 16 September 2017.
 Kleyn was nominated for the 2018 Munster Rugby Player of the Year award in April 2018.
 He signed a three-year contract extension with Munster in September 2018.
 Kleyn was ruled out for six weeks after undergoing surgery for a thumb injury in November 2018.
 He returned from the injury in Munster's Pro14 fixture against Ulster on 21 December 2018.
-Kleyn earned his 50th cap for Munster in their 26–17 win against Leinster on 29 December 2018.
+Kleyn made his 50th appearance for Munster in their 26–17 win against Leinster on 29 December 2018.